 Chat with a lawyer about eviction-related questions, and

 Learn about the new Texas Eviction Diversion Program, which intends to use $171 million in federal money to help tenants remain in their homes.

 Texas Eviction Diversion Program

 The Texas Eviction Diversion Program is designed to coordinate state agencies, local governments, nonprofits, and the court system to help renters avoid evictions and make up their back rent payments.
-The program will become effective on October 12 for cases filed in pilot counties identified by the Office of Court Administration.
-The program is scheduled to become effective in all Texas counties on November 9.

 Federal Eviction Moratorium

-The U.S. Centers for Disease Control and Prevention issued an order protecting certain renters from eviction for nonpayment of rent from September 4 through the end of 2020.
+As noted above, the U.S. Centers for Disease Control and Prevention issued an order protecting certain renters from eviction for nonpayment of rent from September 4 through the end of 2020.
 Here are some resources to help you understand the moratorium:

 CDC Eviction Moratorium– TexasLawHelp.org